This is a started out as a set of simple extension methods for the

-System.Drawing.Image class which allows you to:
+System.Drawing.Image class which would allow you to:

 - Find out how different two images are as a percentage value based on a threshold of your choosing